evpo/EncryptPad/deps/stlplus/README.txt

 The documentation is in the 'docs' directory and starts with index.html.

-Build files for IDEs are found in the 'ide' directory, but the gcc command-line tools use make and the makefiles are kept in the library directories.
+Build files for IDEs are found in the 'ide' directory, but the gcc command-line tools use make and the Makefiles are kept in the library directories.

 Multi-Library Build